GeraldHost/react-in-10-minutes/README.md

-# React in 10 Minutes
+# WIP React in 10 Minutes

 ### All you need to know to get started with React writen in 10, 10 minute modules